JeffD27/LED_Controller/README.md

 ![circuit](https://user-images.githubusercontent.com/53206149/206931516-39050a2c-bb77-44d2-bfe4-487b7e7f8cca.png)

-The circuit that needs to built, will use a mosfet and a 10k resistor for every color that needs to be controlled.
+The circuit that needs to built, will use a **IRFZ44N mosfet** and a 10k resistor for every color that needs to be controlled.

 Each 10k resistor goes from gate of each mosfet to ground.
 Note: it can also go between the gate of the mosfet and the source pin of the mosfet (as shown above) because the soure pin is also connected to ground).